fontforge/libspiro/README.md

 #include <spiroentrypoints.h>
 ```

-You must define a bezier context that is appropriate for your internal splines (See [Raph's PostScript example](bezctx.md)).
+You must define a bézier context that is appropriate for your internal splines (See [Raph's PostScript example](bezctx.md)).

 #### SpiroCPsToBezier0